damn-good-b0t/damn-good-b0t/README.md

 Feel free to explore my repositories.
 Let's automate the world together! 🚀

+# Support / Feedback

+If you've got questions or feedback to open PRs, please tag this account and [**@a-mnich**](https://github.com/a-mnich) or send an email to the address linked in this profile.

 ---
 - 🛠️ Developed by [**@a-mnich**](https://github.com/a-mnich) and [**@Utesgui**](https://github.com/Utesgui).